WokLibCodeClub/.github/profile/README.md

 For a summary of the contents of all the repositories see [here](https://github.com/WokLibCodeClub/woklibcodeclub.github.io), or see the [complete list of repositories](https://github.com/orgs/WokLibCodeClub/repositories?type=all).

+### Lower Earley Code Club

+Wokingham Libraries also runs a Code Club at Lower Earley library.
+Ask for details at Lower Earley Library.

 ### Next sessions

 Code Club will be back on Saturday 28 September 2024!
 We look forward to seeing you.